gravitee-io/gravitee-platform-docs/docs/apim/getting-started/install-guides/installation-guide-migration/README.md

 Since Gravitee 3.14, it behave the same way for all ES versions : GeoIp and UserAgent plugins are be enabled by default, and can be disabled by overriding default `reporters.elasticsearch.pipeline.plugins.ingest` configuration.

-If your Gravitee configuration enables a plugin which is not available on your ES instance, you will get this kind of error message on gateway startup :
+If your Gravitee configuration enables a plugin which is not available on your ES instance, you will get this kind of error message on Gateway startup :

 `Unable to create ES pipeline 'gravitee_pipeline': status[400] response[{"error":{"root_cause":[{"reason":"No processor type exists with name [geoip]","processor_type":"geoip"}]`